- What is contour? Contour is a makeup product that you use to add shape, shadow, and dimension to your face.

 Once you apply your contour in the right places, make sure to blend!
 You want to look as natural as possible so blending is key!
 Blend with your brush first and then go back and blend for a flawless finish with your makeup sponge.
 To use your makeup sponge properly, run it under water and get it to double in size.
 Then squeeze all the excess water out until it is just slightly damp.
 Then dab, pat, stipple the sponge all over your face to pick up any excess makeup lines.
 And that’s it!

 Contouring is so easy and such a necessary step in the everyday woman’s makeup routine!
+Learn more contour tips and tricks so you can master the technique and look your best!
 If you need help figuring out what colors would work great on you, you can take the Seint Color Match Quiz.
 If you want my personal help to get a more accurate recommendation, then fill out this easy form Seint Color Match Form.
 Once you learn how to contour, you won’t ever want to go back to your old makeup routine!